pandas-dev/pandas/doc/source/reference/series.rst

 Accessors
 ---------

-Pandas provides dtype-specific methods under various accessors.
+pandas provides dtype-specific methods under various accessors.
 These are separate namespaces within :class:`Series` that only apply to specific data types.